BestTimesToVisit.com Logo

 Ride-hailing Apps (Didi)

 Didi Chuxing is the dominant ride-hailing service in China, akin to Uber.
-It's perfect for door-to-door service, especially when traveling with luggage or to areas less served by the metro.
+It's perfect for getting to places not directly served by the metro or for late-night travel when public transport is limited.

 Public Buses

 Chengdu has an extensive bus network that reaches almost every corner of the city, often serving areas the metro doesn't.
-It's the most budget-friendly option for the adventurous traveler.
+It's the most budget-friendly option for shorter distances or exploring less touristy neighborhoods.

 Taxis